MarwanAlsoltany/amqp-agent/README.md

     // Sleep for 50ms to mimic some processing. usleep(50000);

-    // The final step is aknowledgment so that no data is lost.
+    // The final step is acknowledgment so that no data is lost.
     Consumer::ack($message);
 };